miquelt9/portfolio/content/posts/Competitions/Funcions numerables/index.md

 The first strategy was implemented to minimize the sum of the lengths of the chain.
 In each iteration the algorithm connects a node to the path by removing one edge and and adding 2 edges from the disconnected nodes to the new node, which is choosen to minimize the length.
 However even though this works well, because the algorithm takes O(n³) it takes too long for large cases (>1000 nodes).

 Our second stratregy is less accurate but has a time complecity of O(log(n)).
 It takes all the pins (nodes) and divides them into 32 different intervals depending on the Y-axis, then every pin on the interval is connected with the same cable from left to right and the n-th interval is connected with the n+16-th internval so we connect the input with the output driver.
+Which gave us not as a good solution but worked fairly well.

 {{< line_break >}}